-The Christina School District provides curb to curb transportation for children with disabilities and children eligible through ECAP (Early Childhood Assistance Program) funding.
+The Christina School District provides curb to curb transportation for children with disabilities and children eligible for our SFECEP (State Funded Early Childhood Education Program) funding.
 Buses are equipped with seat belts and an aide is always present on the bus to assist the children.
 A transportation form must be completed for each child eligible for transportation.
-The names of the adults authorized to take your child off the bus must be provided on the transportation form.
+The names of the adults authorized to take your child off the bus must be on the transportation form.